 For more information please have a look at the School of English and Drama website.

 The MA in Writing in the Modern Age is currently available for one year full-time study, or two years part-time study.

-You will take four assessed modules (two in each semester) and two non-assessed research training modules (one in each semester) before proceeding to the 15,000-word dissertation.
+You will take four assessed modules (two in each semester) and one non-assessed research training module (in Semester One) before proceeding to the 15,000-word dissertation.